bnbullock/bikesharing/README.md

 ![Image1](images/1UserCheckout1.png)

 ### Trip Duration by Gender
-- Further breaking down the trip duration by gender, we see that males use the bike sharing service predominantly more for trips of 5 minutes.
+- Further breaking down the trip duration by gender, we see that males use the bike sharing service predominantly more at a ratio of 3 to 1.

 ![Image2](images/2GenderCheckout1.png)